 Average indexed lifetime annual earnings (1951-1991).
-The annual taxable covered earnings of each sample member during the 1951-1991 period were indexed on the basis of the ratio of the national average annual wage in 1991 to the national average annual wage corresponding to each earnings year.
+The annual taxable covered earnings of each sample member during the period 1951-1991 were indexed on the basis of the ratio of the national average annual wage in 1991 to the national average annual wage corresponding to each earnings year.
 The indexed earnings amounts for each year after 1950 in which the individual was at least 22 years of age were summed and averaged.
 The usual 5-year dropout adjustment was not employed.
-Note that taxable covered earnings include wages and earnings from self-employment that are considered to be in covered employment and subject to FICA taxes.
+Note that taxable covered earnings cover wages and earnings from self-employment that are considered to be in covered employment and subject to FICA taxes.
 Thus, earnings above the taxable maximum and from noncovered employment are not considered.

 Disability.
 Under the Census definition, a person was considered to have a disability if the person met any of the following criteria: (a) used a wheelchair; (b) had used a cane or similar aid for 6 months or longer; (c) had difficulty with a functional activity; (d) had difficulty with an ADL; (e) had difficulty with an IADL; or (f) was identified as having a developmental disability or a mental or emotional disability.
-In addition, a person was considered to have a disability if he or she had a condition that made it difficult to do housework or that limited the kind or amount of work the person could do at a job.
+In addition, a person was considered to have a disability if the person had a condition that made it difficult to do housework or that limited the kind or amount of work the person could do at a job.

 Disability Insurance (DI) beneficiaries.
-Persons receiving a Social Security benefit as a disabled worker, an adult disabled in childhood, or a disabled widow who reported a monthly Social Security benefit in the survey for 1 or more of the 4 months before the wave 7 interview and received one of the specified benefits for December 1991.
-Type of benefit was identified on the basis of the Master Beneficiary Record Beneficiary Identification Code (BIC).
-Interviews for wave 7 were conducted in February through May 1992.
+Persons receiving a Social Security benefit as a disabled worker, an adult disabled in childhood, or a disabled widow who reported a monthly Social Security benefit in the survey for one or more of the four months prior to the wave 7 interview and received one of the specified benefits for December 1991.
+Identification of type of benefit was made on the basis of the Master Beneficiary Record Beneficiary Identification Code (BIC).
+Interviews for the seventh wave were conducted in February through May 1992.